-One of the best features of Ireland are the beaches.
+One of the best features of Ireland is the beaches.
 Swimming?
-On an island that’s cold and rainy a majority of the year?
+On an island that’s cold and rainy the majority of the year?
 Yeah, it doesn’t sound too pleasing.
 However, on a hot day (And yes, it gets HOT) or with a wetsuit, Ireland’s beaches are one of the best parts of this green country.

 Ireland being the island that it is, has LOTS of beaches.
 With only 14 counties landlocked, almost everywhere you travel to in Ireland will have a beach or swimming hole of some sort.
-With that being said, we’re here to help you pick out your favourites.
+That said, we’re here to help you pick your favourites.